labgrid-project/labgrid/doc/configuration.rst

 LXAUSBMux
 ~~~~~~~~~
-A :any:`LXAUSBMux` resource describes a *Linux Automation GmbH USB-Mux* device.
+An :any:`LXAUSBMux` resource describes a *Linux Automation GmbH USB-Mux* device.

 .. code-block:: yaml